photography-ncbs/competition/Rules.md

 ### Access to competition photographs
 Sometimes we get request for accessing specific photographs for numerous reasons (like to use on personal website, use to create flyer etc.) We do NOT own copyright of any of the photo uploaded for the photography competition.
 Photographer will be sole copyright owner.
 Only thing we can provide is photographer’s email and name.
 You should contact him/her on your own regarding access to his/her photo.
 Organizing team will not be responsible for any such communication between photographers and others.

-*This is 4th revision of the rules and regulation implemented from 10 January 2018. *
+*This is 5th revision of the rules and regulation implemented from 3 March 2019. *

-*Previous revisions - 9 March 2017, 19 Jan 2017, 4 Sep 2017.*
+*Previous revisions - 10 January 2018, 4 Sep 2017, 9 March 2017, 19 Jan 2017.*